GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 For backward compatibility, many methods continue to support callbacks after promise support is added.
 Be aware that you cannot use both on the same function call.
 If you pass a callback, the function will not return a promise and if you want a promise returned do not pass a callback.
 Some API features, such as event listeners, will continue to require callbacks.

 To check whether a method supports promises, look for the "Promise" label in its API reference.
 You'll find it below the method signature.
-Here's an example from the [`chrome.tabs`](/docs/extensions/reference/tabs/#methods) API:
+Here's an example from the [`chrome.tabs`](/docs/extensions/reference/tabs/#methods) namespace:

 <figure>
 {% Img src="image/sQ51XsLqKMgSQMCZjIN0B7hlBO02/GoaezeAlSfYqW2ymK0mC.png",